jfcloutier/karma_system/design_notes/acting.md

 * Determines if its intent is stale or no longer the most urgent
   * If so
     * the CA abandons the intent
-    * drops any plan it was building for it
+    * and drops any plan it was building for it
     * and forgets the intent's activation experience
 * Determines if a received directive is stale
   * It is stale if no prediction about its activation was recently received (i.e no parent apparently cares anymore)